 As the California energy crisis continues to draw more concern around the country we think this is a good time to start a discussion about energy conservation.
 For the most part we will publish one new brainstorm a week, but we are publishing a second one regarding energy conservation this week.
-We will revisit some information we have published in the past, tomorrow and would like hear your thoughts on what you do to help conserve energy.

 THINK before you flip the light switch!
 I can read the morning paper in my cozy but practically window-less living room if I turn on a lamp .... or I can sit in my sunny kitchen and read the paper with no lights turned on.
 In nice weather, I can sit in my courtyard and read at the lawn table.